Learn with Talma

 Why is ALMA so high?

 ALMA is the highest observatory in the world.
 The Chajnantor Plateau, where the 66 ALMA antennas are located, is at five kilometers above sea level.
 It would take you about an hour to walk that distance – straight up!
-Only one building in the world is slightly higher –...
+Until recently there was only one building in the world...

 Read more